THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 39 | Morgan McLoughlin | New linear and logistic models.
 40 | Manu Bulusu | New linear model.

-## Project Plans where a new model (linear or logistic or both) is required, but where Dr. Love doesn't need to see a revision.
+## Project Plans where a new model (linear or logistic or both) is required, but where Dr. Love doesn't need a revision.

-- Next Step: Make the other suggested changes (described in my comments on the Shared Drive in the Project A Plan feedback document) as part of your Project A Portfolio, and develop the new model or new sample (which might require a new outcome or new predictors or both - see my comments) as listed below.
-Regardless, read and heed my comments.
+Your Next Step: Read the rest of this page, review my comments on our Shared Drive in the Project A Plan Feedback document, then make my suggested and any other changes while building your Project A Portfolio, and develop the new model or new sample (which might require a new outcome or new predictors or both - see my comments) as listed below.
+Regardless, read and heed my comments, but your plan is accepted.

 - Grade on Project A Plan: 26 out of 30.

 Group | Investigators | Reason